 Have you ever had one of those dreaded senior moments hit you at the worst possible time?
 You know what I mean; when you have forgotten something you knew you needed to share and everyone in the room recognized the blank look on your face?
-Well I did- in a room full of dealers listening to what started out as one of the most enthusiastic, effective presentations I have ever delivered.
+Well I did- in a room full of store owners listening to what started out as one of the most enthusiastic, effective presentations I have ever delivered.
 All of a sudden my mind went blank and my mouth started muttering something that could only be described as talking in circles because I couldn’t find my way out of the loop.

 If you know me at all, then you know this led to a moment of humor at my own expense.
-But then something really great happened as one of the dealers spoke up and said, “We wouldn’t like you so much if you were perfect.”
+But then something really great happened as one of the owners spoke up and said, “We wouldn’t like you so much if you were perfect.”
 Truer words could not be spoken.
 I am definitely not perfect.

 More importantly, we all had a nice laugh and I left with more than one long-term contract.
 The reason?
 In one honest moment, I became more relatable.

-One of the most important parts of Service Advisor training is based on building relationships with our clients in order to make their visit enjoyable enough to create loyalty.
+One of the most important parts of service advisor training is based on building relationships with our clients in order to make their visit enjoyable enough to create loyalty.

-What would happen if all of your Management Team applied the same skills when interacting with your Service team?
+What would happen if all of your management team applied the same skills when interacting with your Service team?

 It’s human nature to want to work with people we like and can relate to.
 As a matter of fact, we not only want to work with them but we want to work harder for them.

 One morning, I watched a technician approach him excitedly to share pictures of his new baby.
-The technician was treating the dealer like he was a member of the family who couldn’t wait to see the new addition.
+The technician was treating the owner like he was a member of the family who couldn’t wait to see the new addition.
 When I asked about it, I found out that this young technician hadn’t even worked there very long.
-Who wouldn’t want to work for someone who so genuinely values each person who makes up his business?
+Who wouldn’t want to work for someone who so genuinely values each person who makes up their business?

 Without Your People, You Have No Business